Haiti Reports First Deaths From Cholera In Three Years - UrduPoint

 Haiti Reports First Deaths From Cholera In Three Years

+Cholera killed around 10,000 people in the wake of Haiti's 2010 earthquake, when United Nations workers helping the response introduced it to the country.

-Nearly three years after Haiti's last confirmed cholera case, the country's health ministry on Sunday said multiple suspected cases had been detected in the capital, Port-Au-Prince, as well as the coastal neighborhood of Cite Soleil.
+Nearly three years after Haiti's last confirmed case of the illness, the country's health ministry on Sunday said multiple suspected cases had been detected in the capital Port-au-Prince and in the coastal neighborhood of Cite Soleil.

 At a press conference Sunday afternoon, Laure Adrien, director general of Haiti's public health ministry, said that seven or eight people had already died.